Skip to main content

 Vector Dimensions

 Performance-optimized (Max.
-Vectors per CU)
+Vectors per query CU)

 Capacity-optimized (Max.
-Vectors per CU)
+Vectors per query CU)

-Extended-capacity (Max.
-Vectors per CU)
+Tiered-storage (Max.
+Vectors per query CU)

 128